 It is also given to fasten the wound healing and in fractured bones due its property to promote formation of new connective tissue and tiny blood vessels on the surfaces of a wound.
 It also improves blood circulation, clears toxins and removes blockage.
 Boswellic acid present in resin causes reduction in pain and inflammation in all such diseases.

-The resin is also indicated in high cholesterol level in blood, erectile dysfunction, impotence, sexual debility, and gynaecological complaints (fibroids, cyst, painful periods etc.).
+The resin is also indicated in the high cholesterol level in blood, erectile dysfunction, impotence, sexual debility, and gynaecological complaints (fibroids, cyst, painful periods, etc.).